Clint Eastwood: 1970–1989: Directorial debut and Dirty Harry

 Eastwood's next film The Eiger Sanction (1975) was based on Trevanian's critically acclaimed spy novel of the same name.
 Eastwood plays Jonathan Hemlock in a role originally intended for Paul Newman, an assassin turned college art professor who decides to return to his former profession for one last "sanction" in return for a rare Pissarro painting.
 In the process he must climb the north face of the Eiger in Switzerland under perilous conditions.
-Mike Hoover taught Eastwood how to climb during several weeks of preparation at Yosemite in the summer of 1974 before filming commenced in Grindelwald, Switzerland on August 12.
+Mike Hoover taught Eastwood how to climb during several weeks of preparation at Yosemite before filming commenced in Grindelwald, Switzerland.
 Despite prior warnings about the perils of the Eiger, Eastwood insisted on doing all his own climbing and stunts.
 The film crew suffered a number of accidents, including one fatality.
+Eastwood cast former Bond girl Claudine Auger as his love interest, but deleted her entire performance from the movie.
 Upon release in May 1975, The Eiger Sanction was marginally successful commercially, receiving $14.2 million at the box-office, and gained mixed reviews.
 Joy Gould Boyum of The Wall Street Journal dismissed the film as "brutal fantasy".
 Eastwood blamed Universal Studios for the film's poor promotion and turned his back on them to make an agreement with Warner Bros., through Frank Wells, that has lasted to the present day.